SheetJS/sheetjs/demos/altjs/README.md

 ## Swift + JavaScriptCore

-iOS and OSX ship with the JavaScriptCore framework, enabling easy JS access from Swift and Objective-C.  Hybrid function invocation is tricky, but explicit data passing is straightforward.
+iOS and OSX ship with the JavaScriptCore framework for running JS scripts from Swift and Objective-C.  Hybrid function invocation is tricky, but explicit data passing is straightforward.
 The demo shows a standalone example for OSX.
 For playgrounds, the library should be copied to shared playground data directory